phluentmed/event-scheduler/README.md

 Los Angeles ATM Transaction Successful
 You have withdrawn: 100
 The new balance is: 0

+Los Angeles ATM Transaction Successful
+You have deposited: 60
+The new balance is: 60

+Chicago ATM Transaction Successful
+You have withdrawn: 20
+The new balance is: 40
 '''

 # Stopping the scheduler so no more actions can be added to the queue